sailshq/waterline-compile-statement-docs-circa-2017/docs/criteria.md

 }
 ```

-* IN `in` selects records where the value of the field equals any of the values in the list.
+* Not Equal `!=` selects records whose field is not equal to the specified value.

 ```javascript
 {